alephcloud/hs-configuration-tools/README.md

 Package and Build Information
 =============================

-The module `Configuration.Utils.Setup`{.haskell} contains an example `Setup.hs`{.haskell} script that hooks into the cabal build process at the end of the configuration phase and generates for each a module with package information for each component of the cabal pacakge.
+The module `Configuration.Utils.Setup` contains an example `Setup.hs` script that hooks into the cabal build process at the end of the configuration phase and generates for each a module with package information for each component of the cabal pacakge.